-The correspondence with CSAT is made through the Romanian Competition Council (RCC).
+The correspondence with the CSAT is made through the Romanian Competition Council (RCC).

-If the transaction is notifiable to the RCC from a merger control perspective, the notifying party/parties will submit only the merger clearance notification to the RCC and the RCC may refer the transaction to CSAT for a national security review.
+If the transaction is notifiable to the RCC from a merger control perspective, the notifying party/ parties will submit only the merger clearance notification to the RCC and the RCC may refer the transaction to the CSAT for a national security review.
 In this case, the RCC extracts the necessary information from the merger filing and sends them to the CSAT.
 The parties do not have access to that filing.
-The CSAT analysis is performed simultaneously with the RCC merger control procedure, and the RCC can issue a decision even before the CSAT analysis is finalized, but from our experience it seems that the RCC prefers to wait for the CSAT responses before issuing its own decision.
+The CSAT analysis is performed simultaneously with the RCC merger control procedure, and the RCC can issue a decision even before the CSAT analysis is finalised, but from our experience it seems that the RCC prefers to wait for the CSAT responses before issuing its own decision.

-For transactions which are not notifiable to the RCC from a merger control perspective namely (a) the merger control thresholds in Romania are not met, or (b) the transaction is notifiable elsewhere outside Romania (e.g. to the European Commission, or other national jurisdictions), a specific notification should be submitted by the parties to the RCC, which will subsequently refer it to the CSAT.
-Such notification does not have a standard form but it should contain at least the following information: (i) structure of the transaction (merger, acquisition, etc.), (ii) the parties to the transaction, and (iv) the object of the transaction (shares, assets, etc.).
+For transactions which are not notifiable to the RCC from a merger control perspective, namely (a) the merger control thresholds in Romania are not met, or (b) the transaction is notifiable elsewhere outside Romania (e.g., to the European Commission, or other national jurisdictions), a specific notification should be submitted by the parties to the RCC, which will subsequently refer it to the CSAT.
+Such notification does not have a standard form, but it should contain at least the following information: (i) structure of the transaction (merger, acquisition, etc.), (ii) the parties and their identification details, (iii) the areas of activity of the parties to the transaction, and (iv) the object of the transaction (shares, assets, etc.).